matthewsides/Reboot-Games-Policies-and-Procedures/README.md

 #### Structure

 Reboot Games comprises of two levels of access, Tutor and Student.
 The two levels are coequal or equipotent in a Hierachy, exempt a few rules.
 The numerical value of tutors tallys to three, whilst the number of students amounts to thirteen.

 #### Hardware & Software

+OS - Windows 10 - Edition Enterprise 2016 LTSB

+Processor - Intel(R) Core(TM) i7-7700 CPU @ 3.60GHz 3.60GHz

+Installed RAM - 16.0 GB

+System type - 64-bit operating system, x64-based processor

 #### Change History